 Sunflower seeds are a great plant-based protein source that provides essential nutrients for both vegans and omnivores.
-Although ‘fashionable’ seeds like chia and flax are contemporary darlings of the wellness world, the health-conscious should take another look at sunflower seeds.
+Although ‘fashionable’ seeds like chia and flax are contemporary darlings of the wellness world, the health-conscious shouldn’t ignore sunflower seeds.

 The minerals and compounds within sunflower seeds work hard to enhance health.
 Inside sunflower seeds are nutrients which boost immune system health, bone strength, and brain function.1

 In this article, we’ll explain how sunflower seeds can support you in a healthy diet and lifestyle.
-We’ll break down their nutritional highlights, so you can discover all the good stuff inside sunflower seeds and advise how to eat more.
-Finally, we’ll warn of any side effects.
+We’ll break down their nutritional highlights - so you can discover all the good stuff inside sunflower seeds - and we’ll advise how to eat more.
+Finally, we’ll warn of any potential side effects.

 Sunflower seeds may be small, but their effects are mighty.
 Discover five health benefits of sunflower seeds below:

 Next up in our list of sunflower seed benefits is its effects on heart health.
-One scientific study showed that people at risk of heart problems who regularly ate sunflower seeds enjoyed better heart health than those who did not.5
+One scientific study showed that people at risk of heart problems who regularly ate sunflower seeds enjoyed better heart health than those who did not.7

-High blood pressure is strongly associated with poor health outcomes.6 Scientific evidence suggests that those who incorporate sunflower seeds into a balanced diet enjoy lower blood pressure than those who don’t.7
+High blood pressure is strongly associated with poor health outcomes.8 Scientific evidence suggests that those who incorporate sunflower seeds into a balanced diet enjoy lower blood pressure than those who don’t.9

 Lastly, sunflower seeds might also help to maintain regular blood sugar levels.
-Too-frequent blood sugar spikes can damage blood vessels and affect the health of our organs.7 This is where sunflower seeds come in, as they may help to normalise blood sugar levels when eaten daily as part of a balanced diet.9
+Too-frequent blood sugar spikes can damage blood vessels and affect the health of our organs.7 This is where sunflower seeds come in, as they may help to normalise blood sugar levels when eaten daily as part of a balanced diet.11

 Sunflower seeds nutrition

-- Vitamin E consumption is associated with an improved brain, heart, and eye health11
+- Vitamin E consumption is associated with improved brain, heart, and eye health.15

-- Copper helps the body produce blood cells, and blood cells transport oxygen throughout the body12
+- Copper helps the body produce blood cells, which transport oxygen throughout the body.16

-- Vitamin B1 maintains the health of the nervous system and helps the body process energy from food13
+- Vitamin B1 maintains the health of the nervous system and helps the body process energy from food.17

 Not sure how to go about eating sunflower seeds?
 Don’t fear.
-Sunflower seeds are a versatile ingredient, and you can often simply add them to your favourite dishes.
-Sprinkle seeds on soups, curries, and porridges to give an old favourite an extra nutrient hit.
+Sunflower seeds are a very versatile ingredient, and you can often simply add them to your favourite dishes.
+Sprinkle seeds on soups, curries, and porridges to give an old favourite an extra nutrient hit and an added crunch.

-Bakers could add seeds to bread and cakes for a delightful textural contrast, so you can choose baked goods with sunflower seeds already in them.
-Or if you fancy a sunflower seed snack, roast sunflower seeds and then enjoy them on the go.
+Bakers often add seeds to bread and cakes for a delightful textural contrast, so you can choose baked goods with sunflower seeds already in them.
+Or if you fancy a sunflower seed snack, roast your sunflower seeds and enjoy them on the go.

 Sunflower seeds side effects

-Sunflower seeds are an allergen which can cause skin irritation and respiratory difficulties.14 People allergic to peanuts and tree nuts are more likely to be allergic to sunflower seeds than others.15
+Sunflower seeds are an allergen which can cause skin irritation and respiratory difficulties.18 People allergic to peanuts and tree nuts are more likely to be allergic to sunflower seeds than others.19

-Eating large volumes of sunflower seeds has been known to cause constipation.16 Reduce your likelihood of developing constipation by removing skins before consumption.17
+Eating large volumes of sunflower seeds has been known to cause constipation.20 Reduce your likelihood of developing constipation by removing skins before consumption.20